ethanwong3/mernStackWebApp/README.md

 The backend sends a response (JSON data) back to the frontend, which updates the UI accordingly (e.g., displaying fetched data, redirecting the user, showing error messages).

+API

+API is an application programming interface that is a set of rules and endpoints that allows different software applications to communicate with each other.
+They typically use HTTP methods, GET POST PUT DELETE which is retrieve send update delete.

 ---

 SetUp: